tendermint/tendermint/docs/architecture/adr-053-state-sync-prototype.md

 ### Snapshot Data Structure

 A node can have multiple snapshots taken at various heights.
-Snapshots can be taken in different application-specified formats (e.g. JSON as format `1` and Protobuf as format `2`, or similarly with schema versioning).
-Each snapshot consists of multiple chunks containing the actual state data, allowing parallel downloads and reduced memory usage during restores.
+Snapshots can be taken in different application-specified formats (e.g. MessagePack as format `1` and Protobuf as format `2`, or similarly for schema versioning).
+Each snapshot consists of multiple chunks containing the actual state data, allowing parallel downloads and reduced memory usage.

 ```proto
 message Snapshot {